aadarshram/aadarshram.github.io/_posts/2025-04-04-On-Positional-Embeddings-in-Transformers.md

 readtime: true
 ---

+_Note: The math symbols may not appear appropriately here.
+I'll try to correct this.
+Till then, please refer to my [gist](https://gist.github.com/aadarshram/a43e1367114cad822ce2d41181449c1d) on the same._

 -_Disclaimer: This post is purely a reflection of my understanding of the concepts.
 I am learning along the way and may be wrong sometimes.
 I would recommend reading expert articles and research papers for a first-time understanding._

 ## Introduction